ruizhang84/Android-team/Project2/Docs/TestPlan.md

 *Describe how bugs and enhancement requests will be tracked.*
 Bugs are tracked in a Spreadsheet- Defect_Tracking.xls

-### 1.5 Technology

-*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

-At a minimum, JUnit.

 ## 2 Test Cases